History of Pickleball

 1975

-About Pickleball, the article was published by the National observer, followed by the article of 1976 in the tennis magazine about America’s newest racket sport, Pickleball.
+About Pickleball, the article was published by the National Observer, followed by the article of 1976 in the tennis magazine about America’s newest racket sport, Pickleball.

 1976